 There are current debates concerning methods of egg production.
 All cartons must state the method of production so you can check whether the eggs have come from hens kept in cages or from high-welfare alternative systems such as barn, free-range or organic.
 All SPCA Blue Tick® labelled eggs come from farms approved by us to our strict high welfare standards.
-SPCA Blue Tick® approval can only be granted after an independent audit has been successfully conducted by a third party auditor contracted to the SPCA and extensively trained to our standards.
+The SPCA Blue Tick® standards can only be met after confirmation by an Royal New Zealand SPCA employee or an third party auditor contracted by Royal New Zealand SPCA who has been trained to our SPCA Blue Tick® standards.
 Following this, the SPCA Blue Tick® will issue a 'Certificate of Approval' for the farm or the site that has successfully passed the audit.

 What to look for when buying eggs